Maternity Pay and Leave

 Yes, if you cannot take your usual holiday entitlement because you’re on maternity leave, your employer should let you carry over up to 5.6 weeks of unused days into your next holiday year.
 This amounts to 28 days if you were working a full week.

-What happens if I face redundancy during maternity leave?
+What happens if I face redundancy during my pregnancy or maternity leave?

 I am being made redundant while I am on maternity leave, how should my redundancy pay be calculated?